Pallavi-Goswami153/Ping-pong-game/README.md

 # Ping-pong-game

-This is game is developed using html,css,javascript
+This is game is developed by using html,css and javascript